jupyter/governance/conduct/code_of_conduct.md

 information on reporting in-person at an event, please see our Reporting Guidelines.

-You have the option to keep your report anonymous or request that we follow up with you directly.
-Note that we cannot follow up on an anonymous report, but we will take appropriate action to prevent a recurrence.
+The online form gives you the option to keep your report anonymous or request that we follow up with you directly.
+While we cannot follow up on an anonymous report, we will take appropriate action to prevent a recurrence.

 ## Enforcement